 Anyone who finds an injured turtle should consult the Forest Preserve District’s Willowbrook Wildlife Center

+first for no-contact curbside drop-offs.
 The Forest Preserve District of DuPage County has been connecting people to nature for more than 100 years.
-More than 4 million people visit its 60 forest preserves, 145 miles of trails, five education centers and scores of programs each year.
-For information, call 630-933-7200 or visit dupageforest.org, where you can also link to the District’s e-newsletter, Facebook, Twitter
+More than 4 million people visit its 60+ forest preserves, 166 miles of trails, six education centers and scores of programs each year.
+For information, call 630-933-7200 or visit dupageforest.org, where you can also link to the District’s e-newsletter, blog, Facebook, Twitter

 and Instagram pages.